yashwanthmg/ideal-engine/README.md

 </h4>
 Company: amazon distribution Manager: Arvind KR

-- Worked with vendors & product team to enable size chart for all ASIN.
-Initially handled PSR sample activity executing the lifting, inventory management and tracking of rotation of samples in coordination with VM, SM and TLs.
-(Both Project abandoned due to program end)
+- I worked with vendors and the product team to enable size charts for all ASINs and created my own tools to overcome challenges faced during this project.
+Also I handled the PSR sample activity, executing the lifting, inventory management, and tracking of the rotation of samples in coordination with the VM, SM, and TLs.
+(Both Project abandoned)

 ## 📈 Activities & Recognitions

-- Promoted to Sr. Team Lead for succesfully leading & executing Prione projects.
 - Won TL of the month for exceeding monthly & daily goals.
+(Prione)
+- Promoted to Sr. Team Lead for succesfully leading & executing projects.
+(Prione)
 - Nominated for employee of the month for project 1 & 2.
+(AD)
 - amazon distribution hackathon 2022 - <a href="https://hack.amazon.com/#adhackathon/ideas/52274" target="_blank" rel="noreferrer">Idea submitted</a>

 ### 🤝 Connect with me: